mm6/ethereum-lab2-hardhat/README.md

     contract ______

-:checkered_flag:**To receive credit for Part B, submit your answers to the 22 questions above in a file named Lab2PartB.doc or Lab2PartB.pdf.
+:checkered_flag:**To receive credit for Part B, submit your answers to the 22 questions above in a file named Lab2PartB.pdf.
 Each answer will be clearly labelled with the question number (0 through 21).**

 ## Part C. Remix deployment and interaction with an ERC20 Token 5 Points